clambro/clambro.github.io/src/content/blog/2025/black-hole-thesis.md

 tags: ['black-hole-thesis']
 ---

 Coming from a non-software background sometimes makes me feel insecure in my career.
-There are tons of things that I had to learn the hard way, or never learned at all.
-Low-level languages are a great example of this.
+There are tons of things that I had to learn the hard way, or never learned at all, like low-level languages.
 My only previous experience with them was the trauma of using C++ for one of my algorithms courses in university.
-This was before I'd learned what an IDE is, and needless to say I did not enjoy the experience.
+This was before I learned what an IDE is, and needless to say I did not enjoy the experience.

 More recently, one of my coworkers was talking about a Rust project that he was working on.
-The language's mathematical foundations piqued my interest, and I thought it might be fun and good for my own personal development to build my own little Rust project.
-Perhaps I could pick up some of those skills that I was never properly taught.
+The language's mathematical foundations piqued my interest.
+I thought it might be fun and good for my own personal development to build my own little Rust project.
+Perhaps I could pick up some of those skills that I never properly learned in school.

 ## Ancient History